-Public policy documents such as reports, discussion papers and working papers may reference key legislation and statistical data and provide valuable background on matters relating to justice, social issues, international relations, government regulation and more.
-Find policy documents on government and nonprofit organisation websites, or browse the Analysis & Policy Observatory subject listings.
+Public policy documents such as reports, discussion papers and working papers may refer to key legislation and statistical data and provide valuable background on matters relating to justice, social issues, international relations, government regulation and more.
+Find policy documents on government and non-profit organisation websites.